 This post is written by Belgard.

-As real estate trends lean towards smaller yards, it becomes increasingly important to maximize every square inch of space.
+As real estate trends lean toward smaller yards, it becomes increasingly important to maximize every square inch of space.
 One of the best ways to create a lush garden without cannibalizing patio and lawn space is to go vertical.
 This latest trend in outdoor gardening adds dimension to your outdoor spaces, allows for a great deal of creativity, and won’t affect the ability to maintain your lawn care.
 Here’s everything you need to know about the rising trend.

 What exactly is a vertical garden?